alantech/alanlang-docs/docs/learn_alan/index.md

 Here we're relying on the "last definition wins" tiebreaker for identical definitions.
 For non-Windows platforms the first `Path` is the only one so it sticks around, while on Windows, both are defined but the Windows-specific one is defined second so it overrides the first definition.

-But this works any keyword in the top-level of the source file, so `fn{Test}` defines a function that only exists during testing, `export{Windows}` exports something only for the Windows platform, etc.
+But this works with any keyword in the top-level of the source file, so `fn{Test}` defines a function that only exists during testing, `export{Windows}` exports something only for the Windows platform, etc.

 Conditional compilation in Alan simply requires tagging the code that you want to be compiled only in certain circumstances with the condition that it should be compiled.
 That's it.